"Oh, and stay away from your friend the Captain. You save his life, he saves yours, this leads to that..."

 - Lampshaded in Speed in which Sandra Bullock's character tells Keanu Reeves' character "Relationships based on extreme circumstances rarely work."
 Sure enough, by the sequel, she's got a new guy.

 - It also features one of the best bond one liners when the line is echoed back later by Keanu's character and she responds 'Then we'll have to base it on sex.'
-Judging by her new beau in the sequel, the sex must not have been all that great.
+Judging by her new beau in the sequel, though, it seems the sex must not have been all that great.
 Wah-wah-wah-waaaaaaaaahhhhhh...

 - Titanic: Jack rescues Rose when she attempts suicide.
 She falls for him, and upon telling her story 84 years later, says that he saved her in every way a person could be saved.